daysantace/oc-browser/themes/README.md

 # oc-browser/themes
 Themes are a great way to customise your browser.
 They add colour and allow special formatting.<br>
 Please note that themes are mandatory.
+The browser will use Default Dark automatically.

 ## Installation
-You can edit the file directly and make your own theme.<br>
+You can edit the browser directly and make your own theme.<br>
-Simply copy the matching file into the same directory as the browser, and edit the file's name to `theme.lua`.
+Or, you can copy one of the lua files in this directory.